HarrisKoko/HarrisKoko/README.md

 - 👋 Hi, I’m Haralambos (Harris) Kokkinakos
 - 👀 I’m interested in anything related to computer science/engineering
-- 🌱 I’m currently learning about data structures as well as computer architecture
+- 🌱 Currently working on senior design project using machine learning to control robotic arms using brain signals
+- 🎮 Learning Unreal Engine 5 and C++ to develop and RPG
-- 📫 You can reach me at hkokkina@villanova.edu or hdkokkinakos@gmail.com
+- 📫 Feel free to contact me at hkokkina@villanova.edu or hdkokkinakos@gmail.com

 <!---
 HarrisKoko/HarrisKoko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.